jonathonpday/Dev_log/README.md

 ## 2024-02-19

-- Finish Chapter 2 of Tint CSS with Grid
+- Finish Chapter 2 of Tiny CSS with Grid
 - [Focus on Grid on Josh Comeau blog as well](https://www.joshwcomeau.com/css/interactive-guide-to-grid)
+- Start SVG Project for Tiny CSS.